 I wanted my site to be either accessible for the sole purpose of reading my content or not responding to any incoming requests; I wanted it to have no possibility of serving my content but also mining BitCoin for someone else, for example, or serving my content and also a whole bunch of malware.
 Best of all would be to get all of that without a maintenance-hungry layer of helper applications and kernel code, most of which is irrelevant to my server’s only goal - delivering my dumb thoughts via HTML and CSS to hapless browsers.

-This may sound paranoid (not to mention self-important) to readers who haven’t ever read the access or error logs for a publicly accessible webserver, and are under the impression that all attacks are launched by humans and specifically targeted at a specific site.
-In fact, the vast majority of attacks are automated from stem to stern – a crawler automatically discovers your site, scans it for vulnerabilities, finds an automatically exploitable problem, exploits it, deposits a payload, and moves to the next target.
-Blog frameworks get a lot of attention from people looking to find new targets.
+This may sound paranoid (not to mention self-important) to readers who haven’t ever read the access or error logs for a publicly accessible webserver, and are under the impression that all attacks are launched by humans and targeted at a specific site.
+In fact, the vast majority of attacks are automated from stem to stern - a crawler automatically discovers your site, scans it for vulnerabilities, finds an automatically exploitable problem, exploits it, deposits a payload, and moves to the next target.
+Blog frameworks get a lot of attention from people writing tools for finding new targets.
 Here’s an excerpt from my access logs at the old domain from this month, reflecting a few automated attempts to discover exploitable software running there.

 In short, it doesn’t matter who you are; whether or not anyone’s reading your blog, your blog is a target.

 In late 2013, I decided to do something with the impulse-purchased